immcantation/shazam/docs/topics/distToNearest.md

 locusColumn
 :   name of the column containing locus information.
-Only applicable to single-cell data.
-Ignored if `cellIdColumn=NULL`.
-Valid loci values are "IGH", "IGI", "IGK", "IGL", "TRA", "TRB",
+Valid loci values
+are "IGH", "IGI", "IGK", "IGL", "TRA", "TRB",
 "TRD", and "TRG".

+locusValues
+:   Loci values to focus the analysis on.

 onlyHeavy
 :   use only the IGH (BCR) or TRB/TRD (TCR) sequences